mwasim/mwasim/README.md

 Full Stack Developer
 --------------------

-💻 My Journey: I've been coding for 15 years and have immersed myself in various technologies and frameworks to deliver exceptional user experiences.
+💻 My Journey: I've been coding for over 15 years and have immersed myself in various technologies and frameworks to deliver exceptional user experiences.
 Whether it's crafting intuitive front-end interfaces or architecting scalable back-end systems, I thrive on turning ideas into reality.

 🌐 Tech Stack: I'm proficient in a wide range of technologies, including HTML5, CSS3, JavaScript, React, Node.js, Typescript, C#, ASP.NET MVC, ASP.NET Web API, SQL, and NoSQL databases.
 I believe in staying up-to-date with the latest industry trends and continuously expanding my skill set.